phuslu/lru/README.md

 ### Overview

-This package is for Go services that want predictable LRU behavior without the cost of a traditional Go LRU implementation.
-LRU is still a practical policy for many hot-path caches; the common bottleneck is often the Go shape around it: a map plus linked list creates heap objects, pointer chasing, GC scan work, and extra indirection on every access.
+This package provides LRU and TTL cache implementations for Go services that need predictable cache behavior on hot paths.
+Cache operations stay simple and

-The cache behavior stays simple and synchronous.
-A hit updates recency immediately, and a set is visible immediately.
-There is no background admission queue, delayed write path, or hidden policy work behind the API.
+synchronous: hits update recency immediately, sets are visible immediately, and the API does not hide background admission queues or delayed write paths.

-The implementation is built around Go's runtime costs: fixed-size shards, array-backed lists, compact hash tables, low pointer density, and no per-entry allocation.
-The goal is to keep classic LRU semantics while making the data layout cheap enough for foreground hot paths.
+The implementation is shaped around Go's runtime costs.
+Fixed-size shards, array-backed lists, compact hash tables, low pointer density, and no per-entry allocation keep classic LRU semantics while reducing heap pressure, pointer chasing, and GC scan work.
+The tests keep statement coverage at 100% and assert observable cache behavior across eviction, replacement, loading, TTL expiry, and byte-key paths.

-`BytesCache` serves the same goal for byte-oriented servers.
-Many network paths already parse keys and values as `[]byte`; forcing those paths through `string` conversion can move the real cost outside the cache benchmark.
-The byte path is zero-copy and assumes cached slices are treated as immutable.
+`BytesCache` covers byte-oriented paths where keys and values are already available as `[]byte`.
+It avoids string conversion, keeps the byte path zero-copy, and assumes cached slices are treated as immutable.

 ### Features